open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 suppressed, it doesn’t function, but the time it spends suppressed counts against its duration.

-> ***Targeted Effects.*** Spells and other magical effects, such as
-> *magic missile* and *charm person*, that target a creature or an
-> object in the sphere have no effect on that target.
+Targeted Effects.
+Spells and other magical effects, such as magic missile and charm person, that target a creature or an object in the sphere have no effect on that target.

-***Areas of Magic.*** The area of another spell or magical effect, such as *fireball*, can’t extend into the sphere.
+Areas of Magic.
+The area of another spell or magical effect, such as fireball, can’t extend into the sphere.
 If the sphere overlaps an area of magic, the part of the area that is covered by the sphere is suppressed.
-For example, the flames created by a *wall of fire* are suppressed within the sphere, creating a gap in the wall if the overlap is large enough.
+For example, the flames created by a wall of fire are suppressed within the sphere, creating a gap in the wall if the overlap is large enough.

-***Spells.*** Any active spell or other magical effect on a creature or an object in the sphere is suppressed while the creature or object is in it.
+Spells.
+Any active spell or other magical effect on a creature or an object in the sphere is suppressed while the creature or object is in it.

-***Magic Items.*** The properties and powers of magic items are suppressed in the sphere.
+Magic Items.
+The properties and powers of magic items are suppressed in the sphere.
 For example, a

-> *+1 longsword* in the sphere functions as a
++1 longsword in the sphere functions as a

 nonmagical longsword.